ParaCoToUl/noarr-structures/docs/structs/shift.md

 auto shifted = structure ^ noarr::shift<'i'>(10);

-auto updated = shifted ^ noarr::set_length<'i'>(32); // this sets the length after shifting
+auto updated = shifted ^ noarr::set_length<'i'>(32); // This sets the length after shifting

-// the length of the vector includes the shift, and thus so does the size auto size = updated | noarr::get_size();
+// The length of the vector includes the shift, and thus so does the size auto size = updated | noarr::get_size();
 assert(size == 42 * sizeof(float));
 ```